bbonenfant/mokuro/README.md

 * Added support for AVIF images.
 * Now outputs .mbz.zip files which bundles images and ocr output into a single file.
   * These *should* seemlessly work as .cbz files as well.
+* Add some manual character substitutions in the OCR code.

 # mokuro